-If your AC freezes up, contact the NATE-certified professionals at Service Experts Heating & Air Conditioning to fix the trouble.
+If your AC freezes up, contact the ACE-certified professionals at Service Experts Heating & Air Conditioning to fix the trouble.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things operating again fast.
 Contact us at 919-578-4329 to schedule air conditioning repair in Raleigh with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.